rickhowe/diffchar.vim/README.md

 To find the exact differences, this plugin uses "An O(NP) Sequence Comparison Algorithm" developed by S.Wu, et al., which always finds an optimum sequence.
 But it takes time to check a long and dissimilar line.
 To improve the performance, the algorithm is also implemented in Vim9 script.
+In addition, if available in nvim, this plugin uses a builtin Lua `vim.diff()` function and makes it much faster.

 #### See also
-For a flexible and partial diff comparison, see [spotdiff.vim](https://github.com/rickhowe/spotdiff.vim) plugin.
+For a range and area selectable partial comparison, see [spotdiff.vim](https://github.com/rickhowe/spotdiff.vim) plugin.

 ### Options